starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 Learn how to create and use a Swift AppDelegate in a FIAS project.
 Includes an example of how to fire a FileMaker script using `FMX_Queue_Script` from the `completedReturnToForegroundActive()` delegate method.

-🔥 Updated for Xcode 11
+🔥 Updated for Xcode 11 and the FileMaker 19 SDK

-In older versions of Xcode, obtaining the symbolic name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (staring with Xcode 10).
-This walkthrough has been updated for Xcode 10+ and uses the `objdump` tool.
+In older versions of Xcode, obtaining the symbolic name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (starting with Xcode 10).
+This walkthrough has been updated for Xcode 11 and uses the `objdump` tool.

 ---